keboola/connection-docs/tutorial/management/index.md

 and, if possible, also recoverable.

 ## Data Governance
+Everything that happens with your data in KBC at any stage of your project is recorded.
 It enables you to use your uploaded data for other tables, access previous versions of your tables, and extract all your project data.